Fall Leaf Peeping in the Olympic National Park and Around the Olympic Peninsula

 Morse Creek Hill

-Hop out of the car and head to the Olympic Discovery Trail along the Morse Creek area (off Highway 101) to see the fall leaves along this walkable and bike-able paved pathway.
+Hop out of the car and head to the Olympic Discovery Trail (ODT) along the Morse Creek area (off Highway 101) to see the fall leaves along this walkable and bike-able paved pathway that follows the shores of the Strait of Juan de Fuca.
+Go further along the ODT towards Sequim and you’ll cruise by fragrant lavender farms.
+Rent an electric bike from Discover e-Bikes from downtown Port Angeles.

-Lake Crescent – BONUS: Take a walk to Marymere Falls while you’re there
+Lake Crescent & Mt.
+Storm King – BONUS: Take a walk to Marymere Falls while you’re there

 Lake Crescent is a must visit anytime of year, but the fall season offers a dazzling display of autumnal colors contrasting with the cerulean blue water.
-Explore the entire lake by kayak or canoe.
-Don’t forget to take a short stroll up to Marymere Falls and check off a visit to one of the falls along Washington’s waterfall trail.
+The most spectacular hike for fall is Mt.
+Storm King where you’ll see the changing colors over 4,500-feet above Lake Crescent.
+While you are here, explore the entire lake by kayak or canoe.
+Rentals are available at the Lake Crescent Lodge.
+Stop in for a delicious lunch on the patio or warm drinks by the massive fireplace at this historic lodge.
+Don’t forget to fit in a short hike up to Marymere Falls and check off a visit to one of the falls along Washington’s waterfall trail.

 Anywhere along the Elwha River between Hwy 101 and the Olympic Park entrance